Ahead of his talk, Jim Baggott delves into the nature of mass.

 Whichever way you look at it, this is not the answer we might have anticipated to our seemingly simple and innocent question: ‘what is stuff made of?’

 Jim Baggot is the author of Mass: The Quest to Understand Matter from Greek Atoms to Quantum Fields, published by Oxford University Press.
-He is speaking at the Ri on 13 June 2017.
+Watch his talk Mass on YouTube.

 The Ri's Gail Cardew on why the work of the Lloyds Register Foundation Institute for the Public Understanding of Risk links with the Ri’s objective to encourage people to think more deeply about the place of science in their lives.